Bingbing Wen 🎓

 👋 About Me

-I am a PhD student at University of Washington.
-I’m fortunate to be advised by Prof. Bill Howe and Prof. Lucy Lu Wang.
-I also work closely with Prof. Yulia Tsvetkov.
-I’m a member of UW RAISE Center and The AI Clinic.
+I am a final-year Ph.D. candidate at the University of Washington, where I am advised by Prof. Bill Howe and Prof. Lucy Lu Wang.
+I am also a member of the UW RAISE Center and collaborate closely with Prof. Yulia Tsvetkov.

 Education